Interview with author Dr. Bruce A. Johnson

 Q1.
 Hello Sir, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing ‘Jayson The Witch’ book?
+What were the key challenges you faced while writing ‘Discover Laws of the Universe’ book?

 Q3.
 What books or authors have most influenced your own writing?